rstojnic/lazydata/README.md

 ### Coming soon...

+- Packaging multiple files into a portable dataset
 - Add metadata to a stored file
 - Visualise stored file provenance
 - Storing data coming from databases and APIs